mgbs98/did-sugar-tax/README.md

-# The Effect of the Sweetened Beverage Tax on Non-Alcoholic Beverages in Newfoundland
+# The Effect of the Sugar-Sweetened Beverage Tax on Non-Alcoholic Beverages in Newfoundland

 *The objective of this project is solely to demonstrate how a difference-in-difference model and event study figures can be used to study tax incidence*